Dadhichi: In popular culture

-The Dadhich Brahmins, a Brahmin clan primarily found in Rajasthan, claim to be his descendants.
+The Dadhich Brahmins, a Brahmin clan and the Dahiya Rajputs, a Rajput clan primarily found in Rajasthan, claim to be his descendants.

-According to folklore, Dudhimati is the name of the sage's sister, in whose name a fourth century temple exists in Naguar, Rajasthan, called the Dadhimati Mata Temple.
+According to folklore, Dadhimati is the name of the sage's sister, in whose name a fourth century temple exists in Naguar, Rajasthan, called the Dadhimati Mata Temple.

-The design of the Param Vir Chakra, an Indian military medal, is regarded to be inspired by the sacrifice of this sage.
+The design of the Param Vir Chakra, India's highest military decoration, is regarded to be inspired by the sacrifice of this sage.

 The mantra or incantation for the goddess Hinglaj is attributed to Dadhichi.
 To save some Kshatriya children from being killed by Parashurama, Dadhichi is said to have hidden them inside the temple of Hinglaj, and created the incantation of Hinglaj to protect them from Parashurama's wrath.

 Dadhichi is believed to have written the Narayana Kavacham, a Sanskrit hymn.